eugeneburdukov/codecept-playwright-homelab-e2e/README.md

 # 🤖 CodeceptJS + Playwright E2E Tests of a HomeLab

 This project uses [CodeceptJS](https://codecept.io/) with [Playwright](https://playwright.dev/) for automated end-to-end testing of a local HomeLab on Ubuntu, running [CasaOS](https://www.casaos.io/) as the container management interface.
 [Jellyfin](https://jellyfin.org/), [qBittorrent](https://www.qbittorrent.org/), and [Scrutiny](https://github.com/AnalogJ/scrutiny) run as Docker containers orchestrated via CasaOS.

 A sample [Jenkins](https://www.jenkins.io/) pipeline configuration is also included for continuous test execution and artifact reporting.
+An additional Jenkins file might be used for optional Telegram bot notifications (success + failure) and sending screenshots (.png) and logs (.txt) as individual files(not zipped).

 [Watch more about the Homelab on my YouTube channel](https://youtu.be/M56FPEAKSi0)